 Below are some simple exercises that will help you stay fit.
 They won’t take up too much of your time and can easily be slipped into your daily schedule.

 Simple Activities to Do to Stay Fit If You Have No Time to Exercise

 - Take the stairs

-When stuck at home due to the pandemic, you can go up and down your apartment/home staircase several times every day after coming home from work or after your house chores.
+You can go up and down your apartment/home staircase several times every day after coming home from work or after your house chores.

 Some good reasons to start climbing the stairs include;